The first 30 days after a diagnosis — what to do and what can wait

 Your parent's situation is specific to them.
 That person in the forum who declined rapidly might have had completely different health factors than your mom.
 The study you read about might be from a specialized research center, not a description of what happens to most people.
 The internet is not a crystal ball, no matter how much time you spend scrolling through it.
 You will eventually need information from medical professionals who know your parent specifically, not general information about the disease.

-Right now, knowing more doesn't actually help you make better decisions—it just makes the anxiety feel more informed.
+Right now, knowing more doesn't actually help you make better decisions.
+It just makes the anxiety feel more informed.
 If you're reading about the condition, set a thirty-minute timer and stop.
 Don't let it become background anxiety all day.
 Learning can happen when you're not in acute shock.
 Doctor questions can be asked later.
 This week doesn't need to have all the answers.

 Building Your Support